utpalpaul108/Component-Identification/RaspberryPi/README.md

 pip install ultralytics[export]
 ```

-Finally, run the following command to start your application (For Default Camera)
+Finally, run the following command to start your application (For Webcam)
 ```bash
 python app.py
 ```